-NBA Trade Rumors: Los Angeles Lakers Sending Jordan Clarkson And Larry Nance Jr To Cleveland Cavaliers
+NBA Trade Rumors: Los Angeles Lakers Sending Jordan Clarkson, Larry Nance Jr To Cleveland Cavaliers, Says ESPN

 — Barstool Sports (@barstoolsports) February 8, 2018

-For the Cleveland Cavaliers there will not be a trade for DeAndre Jordan or Kemba Walker, as the Cavs’ best asset cannot be dealt.
-The Cavaliers’ this season is still interesting however.
+For the Cleveland Cavaliers, there will not be a trade for DeAndre Jordan or Kemba Walker, as the Cavs’ best asset cannot be dealt.
+The Cavaliers’ this season is still interesting, however.

-By getting Jordan Clarkson from the Lakers the Cavaliers get an additional ball-handler, who can shoot.
+By getting Jordan Clarkson from the Lakers, the Cavaliers get an additional ball-handler, who can shoot.
 Clarkson will open up the Cavaliers’ offense with his ability to play with or without the basketball.
 Larry Nance Jr. will likely slide into a similar role that he had with the Lakers.

 The Los Angeles Lakers might be done making trades, while the Cleveland Cavaliers continues to be active.

-Along with the acquiring Jordan Clarkson and Larry Nance Jr. from the Lakers, the Cavaliers traded for guards Rodney Hood and George Hill in three-team swap, according to ESPN.
+Along with acquiring Jordan Clarkson and Larry Nance Jr. from the Lakers, the Cavaliers traded for guards Rodney Hood and George Hill in a three-team swap, according to ESPN.
 The Cavaliers are officially retooling their roster for another run at an NBA championship.

 Cleveland acquires Rodney Hood and George Hill in three-team deal, transforming its roster at the trade deadline.